Skip to main content

 “We’ve studied this and found that veterinarians are less likely to recommend it, even in areas where the prevalence is high in dogs and cats are at higher risk,” Dr. Levy says.
 “Cat owners are less likely to buy it, especially if they have indoor cats because the perception is that indoor cats aren’t at risk.”
 Indoor cats need preventives, too.
 Dr. Levy estimates that one-third of cats infected with heartworm disease are indoor only.

-The same breed of mosquitoes known to transmit heartworm disease in cats, also prefer to live indoors, putting your cat at risk even if she never leaves the house.
+The same breed of mosquitoes known to transmit heartworm disease in cats also prefer to live indoors, putting your cat at risk even if they never leave the house.
 Mosquitos may seem more prevalent in the summer months but they are a year round risk.
 Before you decline heartworm prevention for your cat, Dr. Levy cautions, “heartworm is a constant danger.”
 Bonus: Many of the heartworm preventives also protect against fleas, ticks, and internal parasites like hookworm, roundworm, and tapeworm.

-Not only is heartworm disease difficult to diagnose but cats that are infected with the parasite can be complicated to treat.
+Not only is heartworm disease difficult to diagnose, but cats who are infected with the parasite can be complicated to treat.
 For starters, there are no drugs approved to treat the heartworm disease in cats and attempting to kill the worms is risky.
 “In dogs, there are medications to kill heartworms,” Dr. Levy explains.
-“In cats, the death of a single worm can cause a fatal reaction so we don’t want to hasten the death of worms.”
-Instead of using medication to kill the heartworms, veterinarians focus on controlling heartworm symptoms in cats with steroid medications and bronchodilators to reduce inflammation and make it easier to breathe.
+“In cats, the death of a single worm can cause a fatal reaction, so we don’t want to hasten the death of worms.”
+Instead of using medication to kill the heartworms, veterinarians focus on controlling heartworm symptoms in cats using steroid medications and bronchodilators to reduce inflammation and make it easier to breathe.

 Jodi Helmer